MyNameisBram/Bram-Tunggala/index.md

 ### Portfolio Liquidation Forecasting (pre-purchase)
 *A tool for Debt Buyers to predict portfolio liquidation prior to purchase of using Machine Learning Models*
-+ Ensemble learning to decreased error rate significantly in overall purchase and per portfolio purchase
++ Ensemble learning which decreased error rate significantly in overall purchase and per portfolio purchase
-+ Outperformed existing internal models and third-party vendor in which we spend $200k+ annually
++ Outperformed existing internal models and third-party vendors in which we spend $200k+ annually

 ### Propensity-score
-*A tool for Collection Agencies to identify and rank-order consumers with the highest-likelihood of payment*
+*A tool for Collection Agencies to identify and rank-order consumers with the highest likelihood of payment*
 + Performed resampling strategies dealing with Imbalanced data, created ML-generated features
 + Used ensemble learning to increase model performance